-Study of the U.S. Institutes (SUSI)
+Study of the U.S. Institutes for Student Leaders

-The Dialogue Institute has been hosting the Study of the U.S. Institutes (SUSI) for Student Leaders since 2010, focusing on Religious Pluralism* in the United States.
+The Dialogue Institute has been hosting Study of the U.S. Institutes (SUSI) for Student Leaders since 2010, focusing on Religious Pluralism in the United States.

 The program, run in cooperation with the International Center for Contemporary Education, consists of a four-week residential component in Philadelphia, including various religious, historical and cultural site visits, as well as trips to New York City, Washington, D.C. and other parts of the country.
 Topics include: religious pluralism, the relationship between religion and state, freedom of religion, separation of powers/checks and balances, one person/one vote, rule of law, the nature of American citizenship, volunteerism in civil society, protection of minority rights (including LGBTQ and disabilities concerns), interfaith dialogue, critical thinking, nonviolent conflict-resolution, civil rights, ethnic diversity, women’s rights and immigration.

-- Advance comprehension of democracy and religious liberty in the United States;
+- Advance comprehension of democracy and religious liberty in the United States.

-- Deepen knowledge of the key structures and ideas in U.S. society that have created the context for religious pluralism;
+- Deepen knowledge of the key structures and ideas in U.S. society that have created the context for religious pluralism.

-- Expand understanding of different religious traditions and foster appreciation for the strengths and complexities of a religiously pluralist society;
+- Expand understanding of different religious traditions and foster appreciation for the strengths and complexities of a religiously pluralist society.

-- Identify and guide learning of the principles, values, and practices of interfaith dialogue;
+- Identify and guide learning of the principles, values, and practices of interfaith dialogue.

 - Offer students opportunities to learn and grow through significant engagement with American citizens of diverse backgrounds and interests.